ayal/cepter-docs/README.md

 }
 ```
 response JSON fields for "Replace" interception type:
 - body: A response body.
-Can be either an object (for XHR JSON responses) or a string (For other response types), If absent - **empty body** will be used (if "Replace" interception type is chosen)
+Can be either an object (for XHR JSON responses) or a string (For other response types)
+  - If absent - **empty body** will be used.
 - responseHeaders:
   -  if given, will override original response-headers
   - if missing, original response headers will be **missing** when choosing "Replace" interception type